Ngo-Nghi-10/DSP301x_asm2_nghinvFX11890-funix.edu.vn/README.md

         print('Error')
 ```
 * The confirmation are the follwing below:
--Enter a class file to grade (i.e. class1 for class1.txt): class1
+- Enter a class file to grade (i.e. class1 for class1.txt): class1
--Successfully opened class1.txt
+- Successfully opened class1.txt
--OR
+- OR
--Enter a class file to grade (i.e. class1 for class1.txt): class9
+- Enter a class file to grade (i.e. class1 for class1.txt): class9
--File cannot be found.
+- File cannot be found.